Microsoft releases new Windows 10 preview with 9 bug fixes and broken Windows Mixed Reality

 - If you try to open a file that is available online-only from OneDrive that hasn’t been previously downloaded to your PC (marked with a green checkmark in File Explorer), your PC could bugcheck (GSOD).
 You can work around this problem by right-clicking on these files and selecting “Always keep on this device.”
 Any file-on-demand from OneDrive that is already downloaded to the PC should open fine.

 - Post-install at the first user-prompted reboot or shutdown, a small number of devices have experienced a scenario wherein the OS fails to load properly and may enter a reboot loop state.
 For affected PCs, turning off fast boot may bypass the issue.
-If not, it is necessary to create a bootable ISO on a USB drive, boot into recovery mode, and this this will allow bypass.
+If not, it is necessary to create a bootable ISO on a USB drive, boot into recovery mode, and this will allow bypass.

 - When Movies & TV user denies access to its videos library (through the “Let Movies & TV access your videos library?” popup window or through Windows privacy settings), Movies & TV crashes when the user navigates to the “Personal” tab.